 Youth Ministry (Koinonia)

-Youth are invited to participate in the Koinonia Youth Ministry beginning second semester of their sixth grade year, and youth remain active through their senior year of high school.
+Youth are invited to participate in the Koinonia Youth Ministry beginning second semester of their sixth grade year, and they remain active through their senior year of high school.

 “Koinonia” is a Greek word, found in the New Testament, meaning “communion," “fellowship,” and "community.”
 Koinonia is an expression of God’s desire to be in relationship with all of God’s people.